kanryu/quickviewer/docs/index.md

 # [](#header-1)QuickViewer

-**QuickViewer** is an graphic image viewer for comfortable browsing of many images.
+**QuickViewer** is a graphic image viewer for comfortable browsing of many images.

 This software performs reading of image data in advance.
 And loading the imported image data on the screen with OpenGL.